falkr/ttm4115/pages/unit-7-comm/teamwork-1.md

 * The quiz master starts a 20 second timer after asking a question.
 * Any of the participants can press their buzzer, upon which the timer stops and the quiz master sees who presses first.
 * Create a central state machine to keep track of the timer and the incoming messages.
-* All participants use MQTT.FX as their interface to send in messages, which correspond to pressing a buzzer or resetting the timer.
+* All participants use MQTTX as their interface to send in messages, which correspond to pressing a buzzer or resetting the timer.

 Some hints for the delivery: